 At Clifton High School, we value the Characteristics of Effective Learning and use them as a foundation to inform our teaching and learning practices from Nursery School to Year 2.

 From our own observations, we understand that children and adults learn in different ways.
 At Clifton High School, when planning and supporting children, we believe it is important to consider the different ways children learn and reflect this in how we teach, organise our learning environment and support individual children and groups of children.

-Within the Statutory Framework for the Early Years Foundation Stage, they identify three ‘Characteristics of Effective Teaching and Learning’; these characteristics encompass children from birth to the end of the Reception year and children will demonstrate them in different ways depending on the developmental level of each child.
+Within the 2021 Early Years Foundation Stage curriculum, they identify three ‘Characteristics of Effective Teaching and Learning’; these characteristics encompass children from birth to the end of the Reception year and children will demonstrate them in different ways depending on the developmental level of each child.